bxparks/AceCRC/README.md

 <a name="Feedback"></a>
 ## Feedback and Support

+If you find this library useful, consider starring this project on GitHub.
+The stars will let me prioritize the more popular libraries over the less popular ones.

 If you have any questions, comments, bug reports, or feature requests, please file a GitHub ticket instead of emailing me unless the content is sensitive.